vistuleB/wly/writerly/README.md

 'Writerly' is a syntax-only derivative of [Elm-Markup](https://github.com/mdgriffith/elm-markup).
 It encodes a superset of XML in human-readable and -writeable form.

-This is a sample Writerly file:
+The following is a sample Writerly file:

 ```
 |> SomeTag